Technology Updates for FurSquared 2024

 toot-toot-choo-choo-train

 Stick around, I've got some exciting ideas for 2026!
-Look forward to the next article where I'll go into what went wrong in 2024, ideas on how to resolve them, and the research I am doing for 2026!
+Check out the next article where I go into what went wrong in 2024, ideas on how to resolve them, and the research I am doing for 2026!